 Drilling to date has been focused on the “Main Zone”, where high-grade iron formation-hosted gold mineralization has been partially tested along some 800m of strike and remains open at both depth and along strike (Figures 2 & 3).
 The “Main Zone” mineralization lies on a prominent, northwest-trending HLEM (Horizontal Loop ElectroMagnetic) anomaly, and a combined strike length of approximately 5km of HLEM anomalies remain to be tested within the Domain JV area.
 Drilling of HLEM conductors during the last drill program in the winter of 2017 was successful in discovering additional gold mineralization.

-In Q3 2020, Yamana entered into an Exploration Agreement with Bunibonibee Cree Nation to develop a cooperative and mutually beneficial relationship relating to mineral exploration within the Traditional Territory of Bunibonibee Cree Nation.
+In Q3 2020, Yamana had entered into an Exploration Agreement with Bunibonibee Cree Nation to develop a cooperative and mutually beneficial relationship relating to mineral exploration within the Traditional Territory of Bunibonibee Cree Nation.
 The current focus at Domain is on Community Relations activities and archeological studies to support an eventual exploration permit application.
-Pending receipt of the permit, follow-up diamond drilling is currently planned for late 2022 / early 2023.

-Yamana considers the Domain project to be a “Tier Two” project, defined as being “Projects that have achieved significant drill intercepts and whose geology along with other factors support rapid resource growth”.
-Yamana also states (see YRI Company News Release dated December 3, 2020) that the objectives of their generative program are the discovery of stand-alone projects with inferred mineral resources of at least 1.5 million gold equivalent ounces.
+Prior to its acquisition by Agnico, Yamana had considered the Domain project to be a “Tier Two” project, defined as being “Projects that have achieved significant drill intercepts and whose geology along with other factors support rapid resource growth”.
+Yamana also stated (see YRI Company News Release dated December 3, 2020) that the objectives of their generative program are the discovery of stand-alone projects with inferred mineral resources of at least 1.5 million gold equivalent ounces.